foyerlive/transact-theme-example/README.md

 $ npm start
 ```

-Then open `http://developer.foyerlive.com/#/dev` in your Chrome browser and set the viewport dimensions to 1080 x 1920 (1080p).
+Then open `http://static.foyerlive.com/theme-builder/player.html` in your Chrome browser and set the viewport dimensions to 1080 x 1920 (1080p).

 ## Documentation

-For an overview of the theme structue, basic and advanced examples see the [Documentation](/doc/index.md)
+For an overview of the theme structure, basic and advanced examples see the [Documentation](/doc/index.md)